ballen4705/Moody-Method/README.md

       output: **gnuplot.dat** and **gnuplot.cmd** .

     - If **gnuplot** is installed on your computer, the command:
       **gnuplot gnuplot.cmd**
-should create a surface plot of your plate, like the shown below (which is for Moody's example data).
-You may have to edit the first
-      line of **gnuplot.cmd** to set the correct terminal type for your computer.
+      should create a surface plot of your plate, like the one shown below (which is for Moody's example data).
+You may have to edit the first line of **gnuplot.cmd** to set the correct terminal type for your computer.
 If unsure, comment out the first non-comment line in **gnuplot.cmd** by adding a "#" character at the start of the line.